Steigen Arctic wilderness outdoor adventure (JANUARY)

 LOCATION and how to get there

-This training starts and ends on our base in a small fishing village named Helnessund in the municipality of Steigen (Nordland) in the north of Norway.
+This trip starts and ends on our base in a small fishing village named Helnessund in the municipality of Steigen (Nordland) in the north of Norway.
 Our base is located 50 km north of Bodø and has a good ferry connection.

 The nearest airport is Bodø.
 To fly to Bodø you usually change flights in Oslo.
 There are multiple flights daily between Oslo and Bodø.